add-harris/oxo_pkg/README.md

 # Run

+Oxo can either by ran as a commandline script or as a python package ran in the Python3 REPL.

+#### run in python REPL :

-Open the python3 repl:-
+Open the python3 REPL

 `python3`

-import and run the package:-
+import and run the package

 \>`import oxo_pkg`

 \>`oxo_pkg.run()`

+#### run in commandline :

+run `oxo` in a commandline terminal.

+#### troubleshooting

+try `which oxo`

+This should print something like `/Users/your.username/Library/Python/3.7/bin/oxo`

+If not find the equivalent location in your filesystem (where pip installs applications to), check that `oxo` binary file is present, & add the location to your PATH.

 # Build